Fact Sheet 473

 Stribild can interact with other drugs or supplements you are taking.
 These interactions can change the amount of each drug in your bloodstream and cause an under- or overdose.
 New interactions are constantly being identified.
 Make sure that your health care provider knows about ALL drugs and supplements you are taking.

-Gilead will conduct additional studies of Stribild's safety in women and children, how resistance develops, and the possibility of interactions between Stribild and other drugs.
+As a condition of approval, Gilead will be required to conduct additional studies to help further characterize the drug's safety in women and children, how resistance develops to Stribild, and the possibility of interactions between Stribild and other drugs.
 Drugs to watch out for include other ARVs, drugs to treat tuberculosis (see fact sheet 518), for erectile dysfunction (such as Viagra), for heart rhythm (antiarrhythmics), and for migraine headaches.
 Interactions are also possible with several antihistamines (allergy medications), sedatives, drugs to lower cholesterol, and anti-fungal drugs.

 The herb St. John's Wort (See Fact Sheet 729) lowers the blood levels of some non-nucleoside reverse transcriptase inhibitors.
 Do not take it with Stribild.